Electrasi/FileTrust/README.md

    \`\`\`

 ## Usage
-- To interact with the smart contracts and initiate IoT data sharing, use the **TrustFile** token to verify access and control data permissions.
+- To interact with the smart contracts and initiate IoT data sharing, use the **FileTrust** token to verify access and control data permissions.
 - Use the provided scripts to interact with the blockchain for key generation, data storage, and access control.
-- Use **TrustFile** tokens to incentivize IPFS nodes for storing IoT data.
+- Use **FileTrust** tokens to incentivize IPFS nodes for storing IoT data.
-- Stakeholders use **TrustFile** to pay for secure operations such as MPC and PRE, ensuring a decentralized and transparent data-sharing environment.
+- Stakeholders use **FileTrust** to pay for secure operations such as MPC and PRE, ensuring a decentralized and transparent data-sharing environment.

 ## Contribution
 Contributions are welcome!
 Feel free to submit pull requests or open issues for improvements.